eappier316/gRPC_ExampleCode/README.md

 # gRPC_ExampleCode
-This is code for an example gRPC project
+This code was created from a code class from Udemy Instructor Stephane Maarek.

+Please review his course for prerequiste set up instructions